 You should get a menu with a Green check mark indicating the operation was successful.
 You can now close the Windows troubleshooter.

 All steps have now been completed.
 Verify to make sure your Wifi is functional.
 Please note sometimes a system reboot will be required for these changes to take effect but not always.
-If your systems sleep issue continues to persist or you have now lost Wifi connectivity please contact one of our Service Technicians for further assistance.
 I hope this proves to be helpful for many of you and look forward to hearing how the fix worked out for you.